 So, let's take a look at some of the reasons why you need a website.
 When you’re convinced, click through to page 2 to find out how to get started putting one together.
-To help you out, take a look at our guide to the best website builders right now.
+To help you out, take a look at our guide to the best website builder right now.

 01. To build your brand

 One of the biggest reasons for having your own website is to help build your personal brand.
 In the past, branding was reserved for larger corporations, like Disney and Pixar.
 But nowadays, with social media lurking in every corner, personal branding should not be overlooked.

 Let's face it, if you want new gigs, you'll need to show off your stuff.
 While there are a number of online portfolio sites where you can post your work, having your own site comes with many benefits, such as being able to set yourself apart from the rest.

 It doesn't matter what time your work day ends, your website is always available to existing customers and potential clients.
 Besides, people expect you to have a website.
 Without one, they might not even know you exist.

 04. To establish credibility

 A website can help you establish credibility within your field.
 It's a place you can share your credentials, client testimonials, and blog posts or tutorials (make sure you back them up in cloud storage).